Original retail price:

 Published by University of Washington Press; Seattle and London

 There are 72 wood engraving illustrations in this book.
-Many images have little or no information available; some titles may be unavailable for the actual print that DeArmond produced.
+Some images and associated print titles may have little or no information available.
 Click on any image to learn more.

 This little volume is dedicated to the memory of our predecessors Father Jules Jetté and Dr. John W. Chapman, who were the first to record tales from the Dena.
 A postscript in the book by de Laguna states "Dale DeArmond and I have asked that twenty percent of the royalties from the sale of this book go to the Doyon Foundation, a Native organization in Fairbanks, Alaska, to be used for the benefit of the Dena children and young people."